k8guard/k8guard-start-from-here/README.md

 	make up-action
 	```

-1. Open the Discover api url in the browser:
+1. Open the discover service url in the browser:
     ```
     http://localhost:3000
     ```

-1. Open the Report service url in the browser:
+1. Open the report service url in the browser:
     ```
     http://localhost:3001
     ```